 4/8/16 Houston CEO Succession: Finding and Developing the Next Generation CEO

 What is one of the most important things that a board of directors must do, and do well?
 Select a great CEO and ensure there is a process in place to identify the best talent for the next CEO.
 But it’s not easy.
 As complexities rise, including shareholder activism and defense, the profile and skills of the nextGen CEO keep getting broader and deeper.
-Join us as we explore the best practices to follow and pitfalls to avoid with two experienced corporate directors who have been there, done that.
+The presenters explored the best practices to follow and pitfalls to avoid with two experienced corporate directors who have been there, done that.
 Labe Jackson has been a director of J.P.
 Morgan Chase Bank, N.A. since 2010 as the company has navigated the financial seas of the London “Whale” and health issues of the Chairman and CEO, Jamie Dimon.
 Evelyn Dilsaver, experienced board director on boards such as Tempur Sealy (NYSE: TPX) and Aeropostale (NYSE: ARO), moderates the discussion and shares her experience with CEO succession planning and identifying and naming a new CEO.
-Our distinguished speakers will engage the audience in a lively and candid discussion of some of the key questions on this hot topic:
+Our distinguished speakers engaged the audience in a lively and candid discussion of some of the key questions on this hot topic:

 - How can the company stay focused on succession planning, even during turbulent market conditions?